overload-development-community/otl.gg/README.md

 # Version History

+## v7.0.2 - 5/22/2022

+* When a command is duplicated, mention that you can use !version to avoid the duplication if you need to run the command.
+* Fix bot DMs.
+* Use the Google Calendar library instead of the entire Google library.
+* Fix bug with logging.
+* Package updates.

 ## v7.0.1 - 3/9/2022

 * Allow a number of commands to be repeated.
 Critical commands that would cause problems to be repeated are still not allowed.
 If you find yourself in a situation where you need to repeat a command (for instance, your opponent typed `!confirm` when your team was supposed to), interject a dummy command, such as `!version`, in between two commands to allow the command you wish to repeat to go through.